chbergmann/CurvedShapesWorkbench/README.md

 - ShiftLength:	Shift the tools by ShiftLength, then cut.
 If ShiftLength is not zero, it overrides CutDepth and uses another algorithm.

 #### Troubleshooting
 If the notches are cut at the wrong place, edit the parameter CutDirection manually.
-Avoid the vaule 0,0,0 since this will autocompute new values.
+Avoid the value `0,0,0` since this will autocompute new values.

 ### ![alt text](./Resources/icons/LasercutterTechdrawExport.svg) Lasercutter Techdraw Export

 This tool has been moved to the macro [LasercutterSVGExport](https://forum.freecadweb.org/viewtopic.php?f=35&t=31869)
 Install it from the Macros tab in the resources manager.

 ## Examples
 Example designs in script format for testing and presenting this workbench.